StefanTheCode/website/posts/improve-ef-core-performance-with-compiled-queries.md

 title: "Improve EF Core Performance with Compiled Queries"
 subtitle: "Compiled queries in .NET emerged as a response to the performance challenges faced in data retrieval operations, particularly in applications using ORMs like Entity Framework."
 date: "Nov 20 2023"
+readTime: "Read Time: 2 minutes"
 photoUrl: "/images/blog/newsletter21.png"
+meta_description: "Unlock the secrets to enhancing Entity Framework Core performance with Stefan Đokić's guide on compiled queries.
+Learn to optimize database interactions in .NET applications by utilizing compiled queries for faster execution and efficient resource use.
+Ideal for developers seeking to refine EF Core operations and achieve superior performance in data-intensive .NET environments."
 ---

 <br>